zopefoundation/z3c.sqlalchemy/README.txt

 =======================

 z3c.sqlalchemy is yet another wrapper around SQLAlchemy.
-The functionality of the wrapper is basically focused on easy integration with Zope 2 and Zope 3.
+The functionality of the wrapper is basically focused on easy integration with Zope.
 The wrapper cares about connection handling, optional transaction integration with Zope 2/3 and wrapper management (caching, introspection). z3c.sqlalchemy gives you flexible control over the mapper creation.
 Mapper classes can be